tigrisdata/tigris-docs/docs/overview/datamodel.md

 incorporating this data model into your application code, you can ensure that it remains consistent and up-to-date with the application's business logic.

-The next sections cover defining the data models and schemas in the supported programming languages.
+The language specific reference sections cover defining the data models and schemas in the supported programming languages.